ShaharMS/Vision/README.md

 One of the problems i have with Haxe is the lack of non-game utilities and libraries. my goal is to provide those utilities, and make app development in Haxe easier.

+### Contributions Are Welcomed.

+I'm not the best at *everything* I do, especially in fields like computer vision, with which im not the most familiar.
+That means there are bound to be mistakes/bugs.
+Because of that, every issue, pull request or code review is welcomed. **Help me make this library bigger and better for everyone :)**

 ### Roadmap

 Here is a roadmap of all features added/planned for the future: